Invariant Distributions in Nonlinear Markov Chains with Aggregators: Theory, Computation, and Applications: Main Results

-Theorem \ref{Theorem: unique} shows that $Q$ has an invariant distribution when such a distribution exists.
-The existence of an invariant distribution follows by standard fixed-point arguments for the case where $S$ is compact and $Q$ is continuous as Proposition \ref{Prop:existence} shows.
-Extending this existence result for non-compact state spaces remains an interesting research direction.
+In this section, we study the existence of an invariant distribution.
+We present two distinct results.
+The first existence result, Proposition \ref{Prop:existence}, holds for the case where $S$ is compact and $Q$ and $H$ are continuous and follows from standard fixed-point arguments.
+Extending this existence result to non-compact state spaces remains an interesting avenue for future research.

 \begin{proposition} Suppose that $H$ and $Q$ are continuous and that $S$ is compact.
 Then $Q$ has an invariant distribution. \end{proposition}